Hosts and Symptoms

 Oaks (Quercus spp.)

-Only oaks in the red or intermediate groups have been found infected – oaks from the white group are not thought to be susceptible.
-Only larger (> 4 in dbh) adult plants show symptoms and infections of smaller saplings have never been seen in nature.
+Only oaks in the red or intermediate groups have been found infected – oaks from the white group are not susceptible.
+Only larger (>10 cm dbh) trees show symptoms; infections of smaller saplings have never been seen in nature.
 The most obvious and useful symptom to look for on oaks is a canker on the trunk.
-Cankers have red-brown to black discoloration and seep darkBleeding Oak.
-Photo: Steve Tjosvold, UCCE Santa Cruz black to red or amber sap.
-They usually develop 1 to 2 m off of the ground, although they can be at soil level, or as high as 4 m or greater; they are not thought to extend below the soil line.
+Cankers have red-brown to black discoloration and seep dark black to red or amber sap.
+They usually develop 1 to 2 m off of the ground, although they can be at soil level, or as high as 4 m or greater; they do not extend below the soil line.
 Bleeding sap initially appears on intact bark, absent any obvious holes or wounds, though, in later stages of the disease, the bark may split.

 Tanoak (Notholithocarpus densiflorus)

-Tanoak is the most susceTanoak Shepherd's crook.
-Photo: John Bienapfi, UC Davisptible of the known hosts to P. ramorum.
-All sizes and ages of tanoaks (seedlings, saplings, mature trees) can be infected and killed by the disease.
-P. ramorum also infects trunks, branches, twigs, leaves, and leaf petioles of adult trees.
-Experiments on tanoak trees revealed that they could be infected without showing cankers or bleeding symptoms; diagnosis of tanoak can be difficult because of this.
-Trunk cankers are similar to those of the red oak group.
-As with the red oaks, death can occur with a sudden browning of the leaves, or over time with gradual leaf loss.
-P. ramorum infection in twigs can lead to shoot tip dieback and a Shepherd’s crook.
-Leaf flagging is a particularly good indicator of disease.
-Secondary organisms are likely to attack weakend and dying trees.
+Tanoak is the most susceptible of the known hosts to P. ramorum.
+All sizes and ages of tanoaks (seedlings, saplings, mature trees) can be infected and killed.
+Trunks, branches, twigs, leaves, and leaf petioles may become infected and the pathogen can sporulate (reproduce) on tanoak twigs and leaves.
+Tanoak trees may be infected without showing cankers or bleeding symptoms, which complicates diagnosis.
+Trunk cankers are similar in appearance to those on species in the red oak group.
+As with the red oaks, death can occur with a sudden browning of leaves throughout the entire crown, or more slowly with gradual leaf loss.
+P. ramorum infection in twigs can lead to shoot tip dieback or a shepherd’s crook.
+Secondary organisms are likely to attack weakened and dying trees.
+See additional symptoms on tanoak on this handout from the Garbelotto lab at UC Berkeley.

 California bay laurel (Oregon myrtle) (Umbellularia californica)